dmentipl/dotfiles/tex/README.md

 sudo apt install texlive-full
 ```

-The `latexmkrc` and `latexdiff-preamble.sty` files can be copied to a tex project directory as required.
+You can copy `latexmkrc` and `latexdiff-preamble.sty` to a tex project directory as required.